Skip to content

 Ownr takes care of all this paperwork on an ongoing basis: automatically preparing and filing forms with the government, preparing the required corporate resolutions, gathering e-signatures, and securely storing all documents within your account.

-Each year, your company will need to file an annual return with the government and pay the associated fees (which can range from $20 for a federal corporation to $50 for an Alberta corporation).
+Each year, your company is required to file annual returns and keep corporate records up to date in order to stay compliant.
+Associated fees for filing annual returns range from $20 for a federal corporation to $50 for an Alberta corporation.

 You’ll also need to prepare annual shareholder and director resolutions, even if you’re a single-person corporation.
 These are all mandatory documents in order for your business to stay compliant.
 If you fail to file the annual return, the government can dissolve your company.